Homotopy Normal Maps: Homotopy actions

 Let us show that the maps

 $\xymatrix{A_1\ar@{>}[rr]<1.2ex>^{d_1\cdots d_{n}\times \pi_1} \ar@{>}[rr]<-1.2ex>_{d_0\cdots d_0\times \pi_1} && A_0\times B_1}$ are homotopy equivalences.
 We have a commutative cube

-We want to show that the left-hand and upper faces are homotopy cartesian squares and this follows directly from the cartesianess of the lower, right-hand and outer faces using the fact that a square is cartesian iff the comparison map between homotopy fibers of rows/columns is a homotopy equivalence \cite[1.18]{GW}.
+We want to show that the left-hand and upper faces are homotopy cartesian squares, which follows directly from the cartesianess of the lower, right-hand and outer faces using the fact that a square is cartesian if and only if the comparison map between homotopy fibers of rows/columns is a homotopy equivalence \cite[1.18]{GW}.

 One proceeds similarly to show that the maps $(d_0...d_0)\times \pi_n$ and $(d_1...d_n)\times \pi_n$ $(n>1)$ are homotopy equivalence.
 Thus, $\pi:A_\bullet \rar B_\bullet$ is a homotopy action.

 Lastly, since the equivalences $|Pow_\bullet(F_i\!\rar \!E)|\!\simeq \!E$ and \mbox{$|Pow_\bullet(PB\!\rar \!B)|\!\simeq \!B$} are natural, and in light of $(*)$ the map $|\pi|:|A_\bullet|\rar |B_\bullet|$ is equivalent to $p:E\rar B$. \end{proof} The importance of theorem \ref{classification of fibrations} can be seen, for example, from the fact that it allows one to classify fibrations using homotopy actions.